GeorgeBatch/moleculenet/README.md

 >>> python get_original_id_smiles_labels_freesolv.py
 ```

-The output files are in the `~/data/` directory:
+The resulting files are saved in the `~/data/` directory:
 - `esol_original_IdSmilesLabels.csv`, `esol_original_extra_features.csv`
 - `freesolv_original_IdSmilesLabels.csv`
 - `lipophilicity_original_IdSmilesLabels.csv`

-**Note:** data for ESOL dataset also contained extra features which we also saved here.
+**Note:** the original file for the ESOL dataset also contained extra features which we also saved here.

 ### Compute and Store Features

-Here we show how to produce the features and store them in .csv files with four different versions of extended-connectivity fingerprints ({ECFP_4, ECFP_6} * {1024 bits, 2048 bits}) and RDKit molecular descriptors for all datasets.
+We show how to produce the features and store them in CSV files.

-We compute the extended-connectivity fingerprints to use them as features from the SMILES string representations of the molecules from all three datasets at the very beginning and never worry about it in the future.
+From the SMILES string representations of the molecules for all three datasets compute Extended-Connectivity Fingerprints and RDKit Molecular Descriptors to use them as features.
+We do it at the very beginning and never worry about it in the future.

+**Note**, we produce four different versions of extended-connectivity fingerprints:
+- ECFP_4 hashed with 1024 bits
+- ECFP_6 hashed with 1024 bits
+- ECFP_4 hashed with 2048 bits
+- ECFP_6 hashed with 2048 bits

 To compute and record the features run the corresponding commands in the `scripts` directory: